 - severity may be predicted by the modified McGoon index

 Treatment and prognosis

-Fetuses with an antenatal diagnosis of CDH should be delivered in a tertiary referral centre with access to neonatal intensive care and paediatric surgical facilities.
+Fetuses with an antenatal diagnosis of CDH should be delivered in a tertiary referral center with access to neonatal intensive care and pediatric surgical facilities.

 Signs suggesting a poor prognosis include:

 - small contralateral lung